pixelsnob/pixelsnob-site/articles/about.md

 ### Focus on speed

 I focus on speed and responsiveness.
 You can build the nicest, most accessible, easy-to-use UI, but if it takes 10 seconds to load, you might as well spend your resources on other things.
 That's not just my opinion.
-According to <a href="https://pdfs.semanticscholar.org/e09f/f31852c87e19bf921a0e38565a901da61f5c.pdf" target="_blank">this 2003 study</a> (pdf), "10 seconds is about the limit for keeping the user’s attention focused on the dialogue."
+According to <a href="https://pdfs.semanticscholar.org/e09f/f31852c87e19bf921a0e38565a901da61f5c.pdf" target="_blank">this 2003 study (pdf)</a>, **"10 seconds is about the limit for keeping the user’s attention focused on the dialogue."**

 I have years of experience using different approaches to make the UI experience as snappy and smooth as possible.
 They're not tricks, just sound, common-sense choices about design and technology, without going overboard on the latest or next "shiny thing".